The New Limited Marital Property Law: What You Need to Know

 2. Debts during the marriage

-Departing from the default regime: prenuptial agreements
+Deviation from the standard regime: prenuptial agreement

 Conclusion

-Do you have questions or want advice about your specific situation✓ Feel free to contact one of the family law attorneys at Arslan Advocaten.
+Do you have questions or would you like advice about your specific situation?
+Please feel free to contact one of the family law lawyers atArslanAdvocaten.
 We are ready to help you.

 Frequently asked questions